Update (May 2022): The Terra Luna Crypto Collapse

-What makes Terra different from other blockchain networks and stablecoin protocols is that it looks outwards instead of inward in its growth and adoption approach.
-Rather than primarily focusing on being interoperable with other DeFi protocols (even though it does that too), Terra seeks to create stable, scalable products that drive immediate real-world adoption.
-These include e-commerce crypto payment solutions such as CHAI, MemePay, and PayWithTerra, high-yield saving solutions such as Anchor, and so on.
+- Decentralized applications (DApps): Rather than primarily focusing on being interoperable with other DeFi protocols (even though it does that too), Terra seeks to create stable, scalable products that drive immediate real-world adoption in its own Terra ecosystem of DApps.
+These include e-commerce crypto payment solutions such as CHAI, MemePay, and PayWithTerra, and high-yield saving solutions such as Anchor, and so on.

-The true testaments to Terra’s success are the swift adoption and growth of Terra’s native token Luna and the most used stablecoin in its ecosystem, TerraUSD (UST).
-Currently the 21st largest crypto asset on the market, the Luna token is one of the fastest-growing cryptocurrencies in the industry, growing from roughly $250 million to just above $6.7 billion year-to-date.
-The TerraUSD, on the other hand, is increasingly becoming one of the most adopted stablecoins on the market, reaching a market capitalization of roughly $1.4 billion in less than five months since its launch.
+Within a short period, Terra Luna saw swift adoption and growth of its native Terra Luna token (LUNA), as well as the creation of the most used stablecoin in its ecosystem, TerraUSD (UST).
+The LUNA token, currently the 8th largest crypto asset on the market, is one of the fastest-growing cryptocurrencies in the industry.
+The TerraUSD, or UST, on the other hand, rapidly became one of the most adopted stablecoins on the market.

 The Terra protocol was developed in January 2018 by Terraform Labs, a Korean blockchain enterprise founded by Daniel Shin and Do Kwon.
 The company was incubated by a conglomerate known as the Terra Alliance, a collective of 15 Korean and Southeast Asian e-commerce companies that processes $25 billion in transactions annually.

 Aside from Terra Alliance’s support, Terraform Labs also received $32 million in backing from prominent venture capital firms such as Coinbase Ventures, Polychain Capital, and Pantera Capital.